 See Saw wines believe that sustainability and wine making is more than just the growing of organic grapes, or recycling packaging.
 We produce some of Orange’s best certified organically grown grapes, but we also go beyond organics and this is where our efforts in sustainability comes into play on a much larger scale.
 It is about managing natural resources, being water and energy efficient.
 Recycling as well as reducing environmental waste and constantly looking for improvement in waste reduction.
 Part of being a sustainable business not only takes into consideration environmental soundness, but economic feasibility and social equality and impact.

-By pulling back on traditional farming methods, planting over 1,000 trees, shrubs and native flora we have seen our waterways regain much needed ground cover which has reduced stream bank erosion.
+By reducing traditional farming methods and planting over 1,000 trees, shrubs and native flora, we have seen our waterways regain much needed ground cover which in turn has reduced stream bank erosion.
 All of our waterways are grassed too.
 The grass acts as a filter to ensure only pristine water leaves the property.
 Justin and Pip have also locked away over 60ha of pristine Australian bush as a regeneration area restoring habitat for native fauna and flora such as echidnas, kangaroos, migrating birds and reptiles.

 Wines are made with organically grown grapes from our Spring Vale/Coole Park and Annangrove vineyards and during the wine making process we utilise organic additives (fining agents, yeast, etc) including SO2.
 We use non-synthesized ingredients making our wines vegan friendly too.

 In 2009 a target of 6% soil organic matter was set and this is measured every three years.
 With a completed energy efficiency audit we have managed to reduce our carbon input.
 The University of NSW project to measure carbon output showed that our vineyard has actually stored more carbon than it has released since testing began.